 The EVOC FR Trail 20l has 7 pockets in all, two little pockets on each side of the belt, a map pocket, a robust tool pocket, a glasses pouch with key holder, main storage compartment and the hydration/back protection compartment.

 Speaking of straps, the FR Trail has any straps you may need.
 I love that the armour straps pack away nice and clean in the helmet pouch, just take them out when you need them….very nice touch.
-I can load this thing pretty full and tighten down the straps and still feels tight to my back when riding.
+I can load this pack full and tighten down the straps and still feels tight to my back when riding.

 As I said I like to be prepared out there so usually end up carrying quite a heavy pack, but not once have I ever felt the shoulder straps dig into my shoulders; they are padded nicely and are quite comfortable.

-The other nice things about this pack that some of its competition do not have is the built in rainfly.
+The other nice things about this pack that some of its competition do not have is the built-in rainfly.
 When I have had to use it, it did its job, it kept everything nice and dry…very nice.
 I also really like the thick belt on this pack.
 I was not so sure when I first got the pack that I would like it, but once I put it on I found that not only was it comfortable but it helped keep the pack in place.

 EVOC realizes that not everyone is the same size and has made different size packs.
 This is a feature that I think will be appreciated by tall and short people alike.
 I am 6’4″ and am using a M|L. I could probably get away with using the XL, but I have never felt that it was too small on my back.